-***UPDATE*** The competition was won by our fabulous co-founder Alex Mead, seen here with his triple tier Biscoff carrot cake.
+***UPDATE*** The competition was won by our fabulous co-founder Alex Mead, seen here with his prize and below his triple tier Biscoff carrot cake.
 Delicious!

 Eleven amateur bakers compete against each other to win the title of Greatest Alive Baker.